-Points awarded to projects which are located in qualified census tracts (as defined in IRC subsection (d)(5) and the development of which contributes to a concerted community revitalization plan.
+Points awarded to projects that are located in qualified census tracts (as defined in IRC Section 42(d)(5)(B)(ii) and the development of which contributes to a concerted community revitalization plan.
 (Municipal plan must be provided.))

 Commitment(s) received directly from the municipality for financial resources in excess of 5% of Total Development Resources.
 These may be a non-debt contribution such as land contributions, PILOT or tax abatement, block-grant funds administered by the municipality, or other funds from the municipality.
 This does not include rental subsidies provided by the municipality.
+Documentation must be provided to receive point.